This is what comes up when you search meditation on Google:

 Have you ever been so concentrated when doing a task that everything else around you kind of disappeared? this state is called flow or being in the zone.

 You're shutting of everything else, it's just you and the present moment, pure awareness, in the simplest terms, that's what meditation is about.
 You know you came out of this state when you try to remember what happened, and it was just blank.

 To get the most benefit from meditation, it needs to be intentional, to train your mind to be in a similar state at all times.

 Object based meditation

-At the core, object based meditation is about bringing your awareness to an object, this object can be anything that is not your awareness: breath, sound, sensation etc.
+At the core, object based meditation is about bringing your awareness to an object, this object can be anything: breath, sound, sensation etc.

-To do it, you don’t need to set an alarm, app, audio guide, there is no need to cross your legs in a lotus position or keep a specific posture, in fact, sometimes trying to do those things will only be make the process unnecessarily more complicated.
+To do this, you don’t need to set an alarm, app, audio guide, there is no need to cross your legs in a lotus position or keep a specific posture, in fact, sometimes trying to do those things can make the process more complicated.

-Doing some of those things might help you, but it always depends on the person, experiment and do what works for you, most guides that tell you that you must do one of these things is probably trying to sell you something.
+Doing some of those things might help you, but it always depends on the person, experiment and do what works for you.

 What worked best for me at the beginning was to pay attention to my breathing: